Yoshi: Luigi no die!

 - Variation used by Wild Bill Hickock.
 As the story goes, he'd often be telling some story or another to an audience of eager kids, get to a climactic point and pause dramatically.
 One of the youngsters would ask, "And then what happened?" to which he'd answer, "Well, boys, they killed me!"

-- David Brin's Uplift novel Brightness Reef has Alvin complain of how the clear answer to this question in a first-person narration interferes with the dramatic tension of the story.
+- David Brin's Uplift novel Brightness Reef has Alvin complain of how the clear answer to this question in his first-person account interferes with the dramatic tension of the story.

 - Older Than Radio: In Samuel Taylor Coleridge's The Rime of the Ancient Mariner, after the Mariner describes how everyone on his ship died, the wedding-guest interrupts the story with "I fear thee, ancient Mariner!" and has to be reassured that the Mariner did not die.